phenax/css-everything/docs/how-it-works.md

 ```

 NOTE: `func` is noop and just exists for documentation.
 You can also do `func(--a: string, --b: number)` and it'll be valid syntax but ignored at evaluation.
 So basically, typescript.
+NOTE: If you come at me with how using `js-eval` is cheating, I won't be responsible for your injuries.
+JS-in-CSS is the future.

 The way this works is that it creates a new dom element inside the caller (`#my-element`), which then becomes the scope for the function.
 Whatever arguments are passed to call will be added as css properties to this dom element.